MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-scoped-directory-search.md

 Microsoft Teams lets organizations provide custom views of the directory to their users.
 Microsoft Teams uses [Exchange address book policies](https://docs.microsoft.com/exchange/address-books/address-book-policies/address-book-policies) to support these custom views.
 Once the policies are enabled, the results returned by searches for other users (for example, to initiate a chat or to add members to a team) will be scoped according to the configured policies.
 Users will not be able to search or discover teams when scoped search is in effect.

 > [!NOTE]
-> In Exchange hybrid environments, this feature will only work correctly with Exchange Online mailboxes, and not with on-premises mailboxes.
+> In Exchange hybrid environments, this feature only works with Exchange Online mailboxes, and not with on-premises mailboxes.

 ## When should you use scoped directory searches?